XRPLF/xrpl-dev-portal/docs/infrastructure/installation/install-clio-on-ubuntu.md

     sudo apt -y update
     ```

+    {% admonition type="success" name="Tip" %}
-    **Tip:** If you have already installed an up-to-date version of `rippled` on the same machine, you can skip the following steps for adding Ripple's package repository and signing key, which are the same as in the `rippled` install process.
-Resume from step 5, "Fetch the Ripple repository."
+    If you have already installed an up-to-date version of `rippled` on the same machine, you can skip the following steps for adding Ripple's package repository and signing key, which are the same as in the `rippled` install process.
+Resume from step 6, "Fetch the Ripple repository."
+    {% /admonition %}

 2. Install utilities: